• Skip to primary navigation

 How to choose Figs

 When choosing figs to use, look for figs that are clean and dry, and without broken skin.
 Over rip figs tend to split at the base, and sometimes you can find bugs inside.
 Avoid!
 Fresh figs should be soft to the touch.
 If your figs are firm, they are unripe and won't be tasty.
-Figs do not store very well.
-In a plastic bag, they keep in the fridge 2 days max!
-Figs are very delicate, best used on the same day that you buy or pick them.
+Figs do not store very well, they are very delicate, best used within a few days that you buy or pick them.

 Honey Roasted Figs (Video)

-Roasted Figs with Honey is a delicious and easy fresh fig dessert, caramelized with honey and butter.
-Serve warm from the oven over vanilla ice cream or frozen Greek yogurt, that is sure to impress.
-My favorite fig recipe!
+Roasted Figs with Honey is a delicious and easy fresh Fig dessert, caramelized with Honey Butter.
+Serve warm over vanilla ice cream with Oven and Air Fryer instructions.
+My favorite baked fig recipe!

 Print Recipe Pin Recipe Rate Recipe